Multibank Letterbox Guide

 6 wide portrait multibank with signage plate

-A multibank of 6x10 or 60 boxes, can weigh well over 150kgs.
-This provides challenges for installation and transport, so we generally recommend splitting it up into two smaller banks that can be installed right next to each other, if you need that many.
+A multibank of 6 high x 10 wide or 60 boxes, can weigh well over 150kgs.
+This provides challenges for installation and transport, so we generally recommend splitting it up into two smaller banks that can be installed right next to each other.

 Portrait sized boxes, mounted on posts in the ground.